Skip to content

 Get-ComputerRestorePoint | Format-Table -AutoSize

-The system will display a table showing the date, time, and description of each saved point.
+Your screen will then show a table with the date, time, and description for each saved point.

 Summary